05bit/peewee-async/docs/index.rst

 Current state: **alpha**, yet API seems fine and mostly stable.

+In current version (0.5.x) new-high level API is introduced while older low-level API partially marked as deprecated.

-* Works on Python 3.3+
+* Works on Python 3.4+
-* Databases supported: PostgreSQL
+* Has support for PostgreSQL via `aiopg`
+* Has support for MySQL via `aiomysql`
+* Single point high level async API
-* Provides drop-in replacement for synchronous code
+* Drop-in replacement for sync code, sync will remain sync
+* Basic operations are supported
+* Transactions support is present, yet not heavily tested

 Source code hosted on `GitHub`_.